astr0n0mer/digital-garden/pages/MumbaiJS.md

 - deploying GQL servers using `tailcall`
 -
 - mechanics of high performance initial request
-- TODO: need to add alot of updates here
+- TODO need to add the topics discussed in the meetup
+- TODO add links to the